 Currently we track only our Scope 1 and Scope 2 emissions.
 Scope 1 emissions include the use of coke in the melting process and the combustion of natural gas at our facilities.
 Fuels used in relatively small quantities representing less than 1 percent of total energy consumption, such as gasoline, light oil, and LPG are not included in these calculations.
 Scope 2 emissions are the result of purchased energy utilized at our plants.
-In 2016, our total GHG emissions were 1,168,918 tons of carbon dioxide (CO2).
+In 2017, our total GHG emissions were 1,266,352 tons of carbon dioxide (CO2).
 The Total CO2 Emissions graph shows the breakdown of our Scope 1 and Scope 2 emissions by facility.
-The majority of our Scope 1 emissions come from the use of coke, a high carbon content material, in our melt process.
+The majority of our Scope 1 emissions come from the use of coke, a high-carbon content material, in our melt process.

-In 2016 we also reported these Scope 1 and Scope 2 emissions, as well as our climate change risks/opportunities and management strategies to CDP (formerly the Carbon Disclosure Project), the largest database of primary corporate climate change information in the world.
+Emissions, as well as our climate change risks/opportunities and management strategies, are reported to CDP (formerly the Carbon Disclosure Project), the largest database of primary corporate climate change information in the world.